AWSMagic/book/lambda/local-development/10100A2-configure-ts-project.md

 The command above will create the `tsconfig.json` file with all the available options.

-Change `tsconfig.json` to look like this below.
+Change `tsconfig.json` to look like below.

 ```json
 {